 Case Summary

-In 1973, the U.S. Supreme Court ruled for the defendant-state officials and upheld the legislative apportionment plan, finding that the plaintiffs' had failed to sufficiently allege a prima facie case of invidious discrimination under the 14th Amendment so as to require the State to justify the plan's deviations.
-The Court held that while population equality is undoubtedly the primary consideration when conducting reapportionment, there are nevertheless other legitimate factors and interests the State may properly take into account when drawing lines and the mere fact that minor population deviations result from such otherwise legitimate considerations does not automatically render a plan violative of the 14th Amendment.
-Furthermore, the Court held that the State's policy goal of political fairness and use of partisan data to further that goal was not unconstitutional for apportionment purposes because the process of districting inevitably has and is intended to have "substantial political consequences."
-The Court explained that separating politics from the districting process would be an "impossible" task for the courts that, while not wholly exempt from judicial scrutiny under the 14th Amendment, is least warranted when the State aims to fairly allocate political power amongst the parties relative to their voting strength and remains within otherwise tolerable population limits in doing so.
+- On June 18, 1973, the U.S. Supreme Court upheld the legislative maps as constitutional, finding the plaintiffs failed to state a prima facie claim of 14th Amendment discrimination for one person, one vote purposes and, therefore, justification for the plans’ population deviations was not required.
+The Court explained population equality is clearly the primary goal when redistricting but there are nevertheless other legitimate factors and interests a State can consider when drawing lines, and the mere fact minor deviations result from these legitimate considerations doesn’t automatically violate the 14th Amendment.
+It also held the Board’s political fairness goal and use of partisan data was not per se impermissible because redistricting inevitably has and is intended to have “substantial political consequences” and separating politics from this process would be an “impossible” task for the court.
+While noting the consideration of politics when redistricting isn’t immune from 14th Amendment judicial scrutiny, the Court said it is least warranted here where the State aimed to fairly allocate political power amongst parties relative to voting strength and remained within acceptable population ranges when doing so.

 Significance: (1) Population-based challenges to state legislative districts are judged under the less stringent, "substantially" equal population standard derived from the 14th Amendment's Equal Protection Clause; (2) Minor deviations from equal population among state legislative districts (appx. <10%) does not constitute a prima facie claim of discrimination under the 14th Amendment's Equal Protection Clause, and therefore the State is not required to justify such minor deviations; (3) Political considerations are implicit in and inseparable from the redistricting process, and while not totally immune from judicial scrutiny, a state's use of partisan data to further their goal of political fairness is constitutionally permissible.